| Title: | Missing Data Imputation and Model Checking |

 single character string among |

 each variable will be monitored over the iterations.
-If statistic = "imputations"
+If statistic = "imputations", then

 the imputed values will be monitored, which may be quite large and quite slow and is not